i-eye/IEye-Projects/Rulers-of-the-Red-Plane/Assets/README.md

 Nightshade for creating the logo

 # Changelog

+### 0 .1.3
+- Lowered selection weight for bloody prism from 3.2 to 1.9
+- Increased sacrificial kill coeffecient from 2.2 to 3.8
+- Fixed a typo

+### 0.1.2 I literally just recompiled it
+- Updated to director api 2.0

 ### 0.1.1
 - Fixed bloody prisms just popping the item out after enough teleporter enemies are killed
   - Side effect/probably gonna be kept - can't be activated after teleporter